hunter32292/go-server-example/README.md

 ## Recent Additions

 - Added Metrics Exposure and scrapping via prometheus server
-- Added Logging via file and injection pipeline with Filebeat, Elastic, and Kibana
+- Added Logging via file and injection pipeline with FileBeat, Elastic, and Kibana
 - Added Routing on 404 and home redirect
 - Added CRUD actions for mock user data